daniache/webapp/README.md

 This project requires:

-Java 8 or higher,
+Java 21 or higher,
+JAVASE -17
 Eclipse,
-Tomcat 9 or higher,
+Tomcat 10.1 or higher,
 mysql server v.
-5.7,
+8.0.x,
 mysql workbench v.
-5.7 or higher
+8 or higher

 1. Make sure that the project has the following files:
    - in the controller package there should be five servlets: FilmAdd,-Delete,-List,-Retrive-Update Servlet
    - in the database package the FILMDAO class
    - in the model package the Film class
    - under webapp four jsp file named film-add-details-list-update.
-   - under webapp/webinf, a lib folder with two lib mysql.jar and jstl-1.2.jar
+   - under webapp/webinf, a lib folder with three library files mysql.jar, jakarta.servlet.jsp.jstl-3.0.1.jar and jakarta.servlet.jsp.api-3.02.jar

 2. To run the application, right-click on FilmListServlet and running it using Tomcat and on port 8080